0xPolygonID/tutorials/mkdocs/docs/issuer/setup-issuer-ui.md

                               # 0       0       0.00    0.00    0.00    0.00
 ```

-### Advanced setup

-Any variable defined in the config file can be overwritten using environment variables.
-The binding for this environment variables is defined in the function `bindEnv()` in the file `internal/config/config.go`

-An _experimental_ helper command is provided via `make config` to allow an interactive generation of the config file, but this requires Go 1.19.

----

 ## Development (UI)

 Completing the [installation](#installation) process yields the UI as a minified Javascript app.
 Any changes to the UI source code would necessitate a full re-build to apply them.
 In most development scenarios this is undesirable, so the UI app can also be run in development mode like any [React](https://17.reactjs.org/) application to enable hot module replacement ([HMR](https://webpack.js.org/guides/hot-module-replacement/)).